 We had coffee and hot chocolate.
 The are free refills but you should not expect them to come by your table regularly to fill it up for you.
 They are just too busy to do that even though they did fill it once for us.
 Many people just helped themselves with the refill.
 Truth be told, their coffee was nothing to shout about.

 One would have thought that a $2.95 (including taxes!) breakfast would be just plain toasts and eggs but this is a full-on substantial breakfast served on a large plate.
 Just look at that picture above.
 The only thing you should overlook is the fact that the plate is all greasy and that it is chipped — not one but in several places.
 LOL!

 Service is slow.
 Our orders took over 30 minutes to arrive.
 We were OK with that because we had read reviews about this issue.
 To their defence, it is not that Bon’s service is slow but it’s just that there are a lot of tables to serve and breakfasts to prepare.

-For $2.95 we got two eggs done anyway we want and a choice of … More on following page.
-Click here to continue reading
+For $2.95 we got two eggs done anyway we want and a choice of … Continue reading